RaikhanImanbay/portfolio/README.md

-# css assignment, build the website
+Portfolio

-link for the website :  https://raikhanimanbay.github.io/css-assignment-website/
+link for the website :  https://raikhanimanbay.github.io/portfolio/